calebolson123/BabySleepCoach/README.md

 There are number of environment variables and holes you'll need to fill with info about your environment.
 Instead of fixing things, I left a lot of comments.

+The sleep data is written to `sleep_logs.csv`.
+I primed this file with a few rows as an example.
+Feel free to remove these and start from scratch.

 ### Part 2: The Web App

 This one is more straight forward.
 Just make sure you have [`yarn`](https://yarnpkg.com/getting-started/install).